 Laurie Todd, MA I spent my twenties in and out of college studying history, political science, and education, as I searched for an authentic calling.
 About the time I began a Master’s program focused on the history of childrearing and parenting, I serendipitously came to the field of early care and education.
 Friends whose baby I was helping to care for were studying Magda Gerber’s method of infant care – RIE (Resources for Infant Educarers).
 With its motto of ‘authentic infant, competent child’ and focus on respecting babies, RIE spoke to many of my values.
 At that time Magda was teaching at Pacific Oaks, a small progressive college founded by Quakers that had an outreach program in Portland.
 I found their approach to teaching adults as compelling as the RIE approach to working with infants, so I switched graduate programs and got my Master’s in Human Development from Pacific Oaks with a focus on infants, toddlers, and early childhood environments.
 I became an adjunct faculty member in the distance learning program at Pacific Oaks and taught there for 15 years.
 After completing my Master’s I was convinced of the value of primary caregiving and continuity of care in infant programs.
 I also liked the idea of providing care in a small, home-based, non-institutional environment.
 Since I didn’t know anyone doing this at the time, I set out to create my model program.
 I remodeled parts of my home to accommodate a safe, welcoming environment for children.
 I went through the state certification process and enrolled my first cohort in 1993.
-I am a Master Trainer for the Oregon Center for Career Development in Childhood Care and Education, and occasionally teach a class at Portland Community College.
-I also serve as a mentor for PCC’s advanced practicum students.
+I am a Master Trainer for the Oregon Center for Career Development in Childhood Care and Education, and have taught classes at Portland Community College.
+I have served as a mentor for PCC’s advanced practicum students.
 My professional affiliations are:

 - National and Oregon Associations for the Education of Young Children